nismod/household_microsynth/README.md

 The microsynthesis combines census data on occupied households, communal residences, and unoccupied dwellings to generate a synthetic population of dwellings classified in a number of categories, shown in the table below.

-It can be used to generate a realistic synthetic population of dwellings in a region at a specified geopgraphical resolution.
+It can be used to generate a realistic synthetic population of dwellings in a region at a specified geographical resolution.
 Regions can be one or more local authorities or countrywide, and the geographical resolutions supported are: local authority, MSOA, LSOA or OA.
 The synthetic population is consistent with the census aggregates within the specified geographical resolution.

 The term 'unoccupied' in this context means a dwelling that is not permanently occupied, or is unoccupied, _on the census date_.
 This of course does not mean that the property is permanently unoccupied, and could actually mean that the occupants did not return the census form.
 The census tells us only that these properties exist.